Andrewiski/RadarGun/README.md

  If you are missing the universal cape which in example above is slot 4 then

-To Fix the console image so it loads capes at boot via the /opt/scripts/boot/am335x_evm.sh that excutes at boot do the following
+To Fix the console image so it loads universial capes at boot via the /opt/scripts/boot/am335x_evm.sh that excutes at boot do the following
  ```
  cd /opt/source/